LittleAksMax/bio/README.md

 # bio
-## My solutions to the British Informatics Olympiad questions
+## My solutions to the British Informatics Olympiad (round 1) questions

 Keep in mind that I'm probably not going to have 1. the most optimized/efficient solutions to all questions and 2. all the answers to each question